KaiLabs/OAuth/README.md

 ## Adding Admin Users ##

-I found two decent ways of making a user an admin:
+I thought of two decent ways of making a user an admin:
 1. Promote a user to admin on creation:

 In your self.from_omniauth method in your User model, you can add a conditional check like: